Peoples Financial Corporation Nominating Committee Charter

-The Committee shall be composed of the Vice Chairman of the Board of the Company and two other directors of the Company.
-All members of the Committee shall be independent, as defined in the pertinent SEC and NASDAQ regulations.
+The Committee shall be composed of the Vice Chairman of the Board of the Company and at least two other directors of the Company.
+All members of the Committee shall be independent, as defined in the pertinent Securities and Exchange Commission and OTCQX Best Market regulations.

 In accordance with the bylaws of the Company, the Committee will determine, subject to the Company’s by-laws, the size of the Board and will develop a slate of nominees to stand for election at the annual meeting of shareholders.
 In developing the slate, the Committee will consider the qualifications set forth in this charter.
 Minutes of all Committee meetings will be maintained.
 The Committee shall report its recommendations regarding the slate of nominees to the Board for their ratification.
 Once the slate is ratified, the Board will instruct the President of the Company to take such actions as are required to distribute proxy materials to the shareholders in accordance with the Company’s bylaws and applicable regulatory requirements.

 The Committee does not have a policy for considering candidates recommended by shareholders.
 However, in accordance with the Company’s by-laws shareholders may make nominations for election to the Board by delivering written nominations to the Company’s President not less than 14 days nor more than 50 days prior to the meeting when the election is to be held.
 If the Company does not give at least 21 days’ notice of the meeting, shareholders are allowed to make nominations by mailing or delivering same to the President not later than the close of business on the seventh day following the day on which the notice of meeting is mailed.
 Nominations not made in accordance with the by-laws may be disregarded by the Chairman of the meeting.

 - the name, age, business address and residence address of the nominee,